Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/tv_guided_bombs.md

 that of the missile seeker.
 This way, the pilot can put the target on the pipper and it will be within the weapons view.

-After the warmup either bomb is released by, selecting the corresponding stations, putting the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.
+After the warmup, either bomb is released by selecting the corresponding stations, putting the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.